waterflane/Disabler/README.md

 - **JSON reload timing**: The config is loaded during mod initialization and reloaded when the server/world is about to start.
 - **Storage Scan**: `storage_scan.enabled` allows blocked items to be removed from loaded block entity inventories exposed through NeoForge item capabilities. `interval_ticks` defaults to 300 ticks (about 15 seconds), and `block_entities_per_tick` limits how many loaded block entities are processed per tick while a scan is running.
 - **Config guide**: The mod creates `config/DisablerGuide.md` next to the JSON config.
 It briefly describes every parameter and is kept in sync with the current config format.
-- **Lootr Compatibility**: `storage_scan.skipped_namespaces` is empty by default.
-Physical Lootr chests, barrels, shulker boxes, frames, and similar containers are protected internally and are never processed as ordinary storages.
-Lootr-generated per-player inventories are filtered separately when they are created, so blocked items are removed without replacing Lootr containers with vanilla ones.

 ### Biome Blocking Implementation